10 BLACK HILLS HIKING TRAILS

 By Michaela Mader

-Picking the best trail to hike in the Black Hills is hard, really hard.
-The area’s landscapes vary tremendously, making the trails quite diverse.
+The landscapes of the Black Hills vary tremendously, making the trails quite diverse.
 You may find yourself walking through grasslands, crossing creeks, traversing pine forests, or even scrambling over boulders.
-Yet no matter where you hike, you’re sure to find jaw-dropping views and little bit of history along the way.
+Yet no matter where you hike, you’re sure to find jaw-dropping views and a little bit of history along the way.

 1. Sunday Gulch Trail

 The Sunday Gulch Trail is a 4-mile loop that begins behind the famed outlets near Sylvan Lake in Custer State Park.
-At the beginning, you’ll traverse over large boulders down a valley.
+At the beginning, you’ll traverse large boulders down a valley.
 Towering granite spires frame views here all the way to the northern Black Hills.
 Don’t let the handrails and stairs fool you into thinking this trail is easy.
 It would be challenging to get down the valley without them.

 Sunday Gulch Trail